-Every Farming Business in England must comply with the farming rules for water.
-Engaging in the active application of these rules when undertaking on farm activities will ensure that you are compliant and can help to reduce nutrient applications.
+Every farming business in England must comply with the Farming Rules for Water.
+As well as protecting the environment, complying with these rules can help to reduce nutrient applications.

-Introduced in 2018 across England, the Reduction and Prevention of Agricultural Diffuse Pollution (England) Regulations, also known as the Farming Rules for Water, aims to prevent water pollution by stipulating that farmers must carefully plan manure and fertiliser applications to avoid exceeding the crop or soil's need, to aid in reducing the risk of diffuse water pollution from agricultural sources.
+Introduced in 2018 across England, the Reduction and Prevention of Agricultural Diffuse Pollution (England) Regulations 2018, also known as the Farming Rules for Water, aim to prevent water pollution by regulating the use and storage of fertilisers and manures, and requiring that farmers take steps to prevent soil erosion.

 There are 8 farming rules for water which farmers must align with where required: